walkOS

 Will it nag me outside work hours?

 No. Set your work hours (e.g., 9 AM to 5 PM) and WalkOS only runs reminders during that window.
 Outside work hours, the notch shows "zzz" and no missed walks are logged.
+You can change your interval, work hours, and all settings anytime from the toolbar — takes effect immediately.

 What if I miss a walk reminder?